Jesus Christ’s death by crucifixion was reserved for the worst of criminals.

 Then they flogged Jesus with the cat-o-nine-tails, a whip with multiple bone- or metal-tipped ends.
 Forty lashes were often enough to kill a person.

 Jesus had already proved he had absolute power over nature, disease, even death.
-He healed so many people, even bringing people back to life.
-In light of that, Jesus could have stepped off the cross at any moment.
+He healed so many people, even bringing dead people back to life.
+Jesus could have stepped off the cross at any moment.

 This was the equivalent of someone bending over and putting their head under water, and choosing to deliberately drown when they had the power to raise their head at any moment.
 Jesus chose to die.

 Prior to his arrest, Jesus said, “No one takes my life from me.
-I lay it down of my own choosing.”14 He did so purposefully.
+I lay it down of my own choosing.”8 He did so purposefully.
 It was planned.
 Intentional.

-To varying degrees, we act in ways that are opposed to God’s ways.
-Just take a quick scan of the news on any given day…racism, murders, sexual abuse, lies, greed, corruption, terrorism, wars, etc. As people we have a great way of messing up our lives and the lives of others.
+We all tend to act in ways that are opposed to God’s ways.
+Just take a quick scan of the news on any given day…racism, murders, sexual abuse, lies, hate, greed, slander, etc. As people, we have a great way of messing up our lives and the lives of others.
 God sees us as lost, blind and under his judgment for our ways.

-God says that the penalty for sin is death.15 This is why, in the Old Testament you see God instructing the Israelites to sacrifice a lamb once a year for the forgiveness of their sins.
+God says that the penalty for sin is death.9 This is why, in the Old Testament, you see God instructing the religious leaders to sacrifice a lamb once a year for the forgiveness of their sins.
 The lamb died in their place.
 But that was a temporary forgiveness.
 They had to do this each year.

-When Jesus came, the prophet John the Baptist said this about Jesus, “Behold, the lamb of God who takes away the sins of the world.”16
+When Jesus came, the prophet John the Baptist said this about Jesus, “Behold, the lamb of God who takes away the sins of the world.”10

 Jesus came to take the penalty for humanity’s sin, for our sin, in our place.
 Rather than us die and be permanently, eternally separated from God, Jesus paid for our sin on the cross, in order that we could be forever forgiven and have eternal life.

-This is exactly why Jesus came, as our Savior, to save us from God’s judgment, condemnation and payment of our sin.
+This is exactly why Jesus came, as our Savior.
 Any sin you have ever committed, or will do, Jesus was aware of while hanging on the cross.
 Jesus took the punishment for our sins for us.

 What does he ask of us?
 To pay him back and earn our forgiveness?
 No. We could never be worthy of what Jesus did for us.
 What he asks of us is simple...to believe in him.
 He asks us to accept his death on our behalf, to accept his complete forgiveness as a free gift.

 Oddly enough, many people don’t want to do this.
 They want to try to earn their own salvation.
 Earn their own way into heaven.
 They want to show by their efforts that they are worthy of a relationship with God.
-Jesus said they will die in their sin and face judgment, because they reject what Jesus did for them.
+Jesus said they will die in their sin and face judgment, because they reject what Jesus, the Son of God, did for them.

 Jesus was not merely taking punishment for our sin.
 He was eliminating the wall that stood between us and God.
 He was offering far more than forgiveness.
 He was offering reconciliation, full acceptance, a full relationship with him, so we could know his love for us.

-This is like a wealthy billionaire not only cancelling the debt a person owes him, but then turning over his entire estate to the person who couldn’t pay him back.
+This is like a wealthy billionaire not only canceling the debt a person owes him, but then turning over his entire estate to the person who couldn’t pay him back.

-Eternal life, heaven, is a free gift: “For the payment for sin is death, but the gift of God is eternal life in Christ Jesus our Lord.”20
+Eternal life, heaven, is a free gift: “For the payment for sin is death, but the gift of God is eternal life in Christ Jesus our Lord.”11

 Jesus came into the world to die for us, to provide a way for us to know him intimately.
 It is our decision to receive the gift of a relationship with him that he is offering us.